1223steven/1223steven.github.io/_pages/about.md

 Biosketch
 ======
 I am a Ph.D. student of Soochow university [School of Mathematics and Sciences](http://math.suda.edu.cn/), majoring computing mathematics and materials advised by Prof. [Jingrun Chen](http://web.suda.edu.cn/jingrunchen/).
+I will be a visiting scholar at Penn State under the supervision of Prof. [Xiantao Li](http://personal.psu.edu/xxl12/), expected 2019-2020, working on the topics of molecular dynimics simulations.
+I'm now a research grant for the Postgraduate Research and Practice Innovation Programe of Jiangsu Province via number KYCX19_1947 working on the algorithms and analysis of magnetic materials.
+Also, I have always focused the field of machine learning and prefered the applications to high dimensional PDEs, quantum physics and chemstry.

 Publications
 ======